DaveGHub/prov_aws_ec2_terraform/README.md

 # prov_aws_ec2_terraform

-Provision an AWS EC2 instance with Terraform
+Provision AWS EC2 instances with Terraform using modules

+- provision an instance in public subnet
+- provision an instance in both private subnets
+- set up jumpbox authorized key in both instances
+- example ssh into into public and private instances using different keys
+- fix naming convention
+- draw diagrams